 Cockenzie House also currently houses Hecla, a contemporary art and jewellery studio (named after the unusual stone grotto in the gardens), and is soon to launch a new tea room, both with public access throughout the week.
 The house is available for hire for public and private events on request.

-Today, 9 September, marks the anniversary of the Battle of Flodden, of the most significant military events in Scottish history, with far-reaching consequences for Edinburgh in particular, and Scotland as a whole.
+9 September marks the anniversary of the Battle of Flodden, one of the most significant military events in Scottish history, with far-reaching consequences for Edinburgh in particular, and Scotland as a whole.

 In August 1513, King James IV of Scotland had given notice to his enemy, Henry VIII of England, that he intended to invade northern England.
 At that time, England and France had been at war, and in honour of the traditional 'auld alliance' between Scotland France, the invasion led by James IV was intended to draw troops away from the battle with France.
 As such it was always intended as something of a suicide mission, though nobody could have predicted how badly the Scots would fare.